+M.A. in Counseling Psychology - Online Hybrid Format 50

+M.A. in Counseling Psychology - Art Therapy 52

+M.A. in Counseling Psychology - Specialization in Forensic Psychology 55

+M.A. in Counseling Psychology - Specialization in Rehabilitation Counseling

+M.A. in Counseling Psychology - Specialization in Sport and Health Psychology

-M.A. in Counseling and Organizational Psychology 86
+M.A. in Counseling and Organizational Psychology

-M.A. in Gerontological Counseling 92
+M.A. in Gerontological Counseling

-M.A. in Marriage and Family Counseling 96
+M.A. in Marriage and Family Counseling

-M.A. in Police Psychology 101
+M.A. in Police Psychology

+M.A. in Criminology: Online

+M.A. in Industrial and Organizational Psychology: Online

-Certificate in Advanced Adlerian Psychotherapy 103
+Certificate in Advanced Adlerian Psychotherapy

-Certificate in Marriage and Family Therapy 105
+Certificate in Marriage and Family Therapy

-Certificate in Substance Abuse Counseling 108
+Certificate in Substance Abuse Counseling 84

 Practicum Requirements - M.A.
-Degree Programs 110
+Degree Programs 85

-Doctor of Psychology in Clinical Psychology 111
+Doctor of Psychology in Clinical Psychology 86

-Admission Requirements 112
+Admission Requirements

-Review of Applications 113
+Review of Applications

-Length of Program 113

-Time to Completion 114
+Length of Program Time to Completion

-Residency Requirement 114
+Residency Requirement

-Qualifying Examinations 114
+Qualifying Examinations

-Practicum 116
+Practicum 89

-Social Exclusion Simulation 117
+Social Exclusion Simulation

-Internship 118
+Right to Participate or Decline

-Doctoral Dissertation 118
+Internship Doctoral Dissertation

-Degree Requirements 119
+Degree Requirements

-Elective Menu 122
+Elective Menu

-Schedule 123
+Schedule

-Suggested Course Sequences 123
+Suggested Course Sequences

-Graduation Requirements 126

-Degree Requirements for the Military Track 127
+Graduation Requirements Degree Requirements for the Military Track

-Degree Requirements for the Child and Adolescent Track 129
+Degree Requirements for the Child and Adolescent Track

 Concentration and M.A.
-Degree Options 132
+Degree Options

-Doctoral Concentration in Advanced Adlerian Psychotherapy 133
+Doctoral Concentration in Advanced Adlerian Psychotherapy 100

-Doctoral Concentration in Art Therapy 134
+Doctoral Concentration in Art Therapy

-Doctoral Concentration in Child and Adolescent Psychology 137
+Doctoral Concentration in Child and Adolescent Psychology

-Doctoral Concentration in Marriage and Family Therapy 138
+Doctoral Concentration in Marriage and Family Therapy

-Certificate/Concentration in Clinical Neuropsychology 139
+Certificate/Concentration in Clinical Neuropsychology

-Doctoral Concentration in Organizational Development 142
+Doctoral Concentration in Organizational Development

-Doctoral Concentration in Substance Abuse Treatment 144
+Doctoral Concentration in Substance Abuse Treatment

-Doctoral Concentration in Traumatic Stress 145
+Doctoral Concentration in Traumatic Stress

-Doctoral Concentration in Primary Care Psychology 146
+Doctoral Concentration in Primary Care Psychology

-Programs of Study - vancouver Campus 14/
+Programs of Study - Vancouver Campus 110

-M.A. in Counselling Psychology 147
+M.A. in Counselling Psychology 110

+Master of Counselling Psychology 114

-M.A. in Organizational Psychology - Vancouver Campus 152
+M.A. in Organizational Psychology - Vancouver Campus 117

-M.A. in Community Psychology 156
+M.A. in Community Psychology 119

-Course Descriptions 160
+Course Descriptions 122

-Faculty 218
+Faculty 162

-Chicago Campus 219
+Chicago Campus 162

-Vancouver Campus 221
+Chicago Campus Vancouver Campus 164

-Board of Trustees 222
+Board of Trustees 165

-Administration 222

-Staff 223
+Staff 165

-Chicago Campus 223
+Chicago Campus 165

-Vancouver Campus 225
+Chicago Campus Vancouver Campus 167

-Academic Calendar 2011-2012 227
+Academic Calendar 2012-2013 168